openthread/ot-docs/site/en/guides/border-router/external-commissioning.md

 * [OT Commissioner CLI](https://openthread.io/guides/commissioner/build)
 * [OT Commissioner Android App](https://github.com/openthread/ot-commissioner/tree/master/android)

-OT Commissioner CLI runs on the same same host machine as an OTBR.
+OT Commissioner CLI runs on the same same host machine as OTBR.
 In the next guide, learn how to use [OT Commissioner CLI](ot-commissioner-cli.md) to connect to a border router and commission a new device, or skip to [External Commissioning for Android](ot-commissioner-andriod.md).